A lot or a little?

 What parents need to know

-Parents need to know that Layers of Fear 2 is a downloadable survival horror game for Windows PCs.
-The game is a sequel to 2016's Layers of Fear, and casts players as a mentally disturbed actor suffering post-traumatic stress as a result of childhood abuse.
+Parents need to know that Layers of Fear 2 is a downloadable survival horror game for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs.
+The game's a sequel to 2016's Layers of Fear, and casts players as a mentally disturbed actor suffering post-traumatic stress as a result of childhood abuse.
 Dialogue contains occasional profanity in the form of words like “bulls--t,” “g-ddamn,” bastards,” and “f--k."
 Players are exposed to disturbing voice over between an abusive father and his young son, and implied violence pervades the storyline.
 Players are asked to shoot human (or humanoid) targets, and frequently encounter mutilated and dismembered mannequins and hallways covered in blood In some sequences, players can be chased and killed by a monstrous demon-like entity.
 Beyond this, the general tone of the game ranges from low-grade tension to outright horror, with thick darkness, frightening imagery, and frequent jump scares.

 What's it about?